The Wall – Song By Song

 One of the deep album cuts which propels The Wall narrative forward, it was released as the B-side of the “Run Like Hell” single in several countries.

-It’s the loudest and most angriest of the three Brick songs and was rerecorded even louder and angrier for The Wall movie.
+Originally the fifth verse of a single, long Another Brick In The Wall.
+It’s the loudest and angriest of the three Brick songs and was rerecorded even faster, louder and angrier for The Wall movie.

 Halftime for The Wall.
 Never released on a single or one of the unobscured promo discs.
 Another deep album cut which propels The Wall story forward.